KatrienColson/GNK-Easley-1.17/4.important/1.junior-guidelines/README.md

 It is important that you have an official document stating the reason for your absence (e.g. a doctor's note) and that you share it with us through our platform ([my.becode.org](https://my.becode.org/)).
 These official documents are important for you and us.
 If you do not have an official document for your absence, your absence will be seen as "playing hooky".

+Secondly, whenever you are absent, official reasons or not, let us know **ASAP**, that way we at least know what's up.
 ### Rules for absences

 * Inform of your absence *at least* a day in advance!